thamugadi/linux-x64-runtime-generated-asm/README.md

-# linux-x64-polymorphic-asm-macros
+# linux-x64-runtime-generated-asm
-Useful macros for writing polymorphic code in GNU assembly for x64 linux.
+Useful macros to generate machine code at runtime.
+Only for x64 Linux systems.